SergeyKrivohatskiy/tiny_database/README.md

 tiny_database
 =============

-This is a training project, a tiny database that supports a part of SQL qeury language.
+This is a training project, a tiny database that supports a part of SQL query language.